Overview of the "Filters" Section in Job Options (Windows and Mac)

-Exclude (empty by default)
+Exclude All after (empty by default)

 Files and folders that match an exclusion filter will be excluded from synchronization.

-Note: By design, exclusions will take priority over inclusions.
+NOTE: By design, exclusions will take priority over inclusions.

 If checked then Exclude folders that are empty or that contain only empty folders.
 Folders are considered empty if they contain no files or if they contain only files that were excluded by Filters.